 The board of directors guides Amaze’s strategic direction, offering their valuable professional and personal experience to support and drive our work in shaping a better future for autistic people and their supporters.

-A higher education consultant and experienced university leader, Prof Bebbington is a Professorial Fellow at the University of Melbourne and Professor Emeritus at the University of Adelaide, where he was Vice Chancellor for 5 years.
+A higher education consultant and experienced university leader, Professor Warren Bebbington AM is a Professorial Fellow at the University of Melbourne and Professor Emeritus at the University of Adelaide, where he was Vice Chancellor for 5 years.
 He was Patron of Autism SA until 2017, and an experienced Chair and Director of Boards in professional education and the not-for-profit sector.

 Deputy Chair and member of the Finance Audit and Risk Committee, Michel brings 18 years’ experience as an investment banker in Australia and the US.
 He is currently Managing Director of Flagstaff Partners, practising in the area of mergers and acquisitions and corporate finance.
 Michel has extensive experience in other not-for-profit, currently serving as Chair of University of Queensland Alumni Council in Victoria.
 Michel has a son on the autism spectrum.

 Robert is a CPA Accountant with experience working in large ASX listed organisations as well as in senior leadership roles for Charities such as Royal Flying Doctor Service, Wallara and Guide Dogs Victoria.
 Robert is a graduate of the AICD Company Directors course and has many years of experience as a Company Secretary.
 Robert has a close connection with autism including a number of family members who are on the autism spectrum.